 Keep in mind that some counties, cities, and towns may have their own minimum wage laws.
 Be sure to check what local wage laws may apply to you.

-While a change to the state minimum wage isn’t scheduled, as a business owner, it’s smart to plan for when the time comes.
+It’s smart to plan ahead for the coming changes to the minimum wage in Connecticut.
 We recommend taking the following measures to ensure you’re prepared:

 Reevaluate your staffing plan: Review your monthly sales and overhead costs to see if your current staffing levels are appropriate.
 Depending on your business model, it may make sense to reduce full-time staff throughout the year, and hire contract employees during your busy seasons.